 “When you open up your home, you develop a deeper bond with your guests.
 When they’re invited into your space, they get to know you better,” Samuels says.

 “In your home, you make your own rules,” Samuels says.
-Your child may be more comfortable too.
+Your child may be more comfortable there too.
 And since you don’t have to rent a space, a DIY birthday party can be easier on the budget.
+Before Googling “best toddler birthday party places near me,” eyeball your playroom, family room or your back yard.
+It’ll do!

 “When I plan my own parties and I hear guests say, ‘Wow, did you see that?’ or ‘Oh my gosh.
 That was delicious,’” I get goosebumps,” Samuels says.